jamesmorrison/cloudflare-access-sso/README.md

 Default (int) `60` if not set.

+`CF_ACCESS_CREATE_ACCOUNT` Whether an account should be created for a (Cloudflare) authenticated user if it doesn't exist
+Note: This is dependent on the settings for your Cloudflare Access application; if you only allow "internal" users, "external" users won't be able to access the site at all.

+Default: (bool) `false` if not set.

+`CF_ACCESS_NEW_USER_ROLE` The role for user accounts created.
+Requires `CF_ACCESS_CREATE_ACCOUNT` to be true (is otherwise ignored).

+Default: (string) `subscriber`

-> **Note:** Where the application is not configured correctly (authorisation header is not set, or the team name / AUD are incorrect), SSO is silently disabled.
+> **Note:** Where the application is not configured correctly (authorisation header is not set, or the team name / AUD are incorrect), SSO is **silently disabled**.
 You can check the cookies section of inspector tools to confirm whether the cookie has been set.

 ### Disclaimer
 This plugin is not affiliated with nor developed by Cloudflare.
 All trademarks, service marks and company names are the property of their respective owners.